akost/xampphost/README.md

 =========

-##Automatic creation of new hosts for XAMPP/Mac.
+## Automatic creation of new hosts for XAMPP/Mac

 Script creates new directory and subdirectory 'www' in a directory, where you store your web projects.
 Then, adds this directory to XAMPP vhosts file and creates hostname, adds hostname to `/etc/hosts` and restarts XAMPP's Apache.